Email FacebookTwitterMenu burgerClose thin

 A pen and a calculator sit on top of a 1040 tax form.

-The tax liability associated with these distributions will depend on whether the entity is a grantor trust or a non-grantor trust.
-With the former, the person who created the trust is considered the owner of the assets, and is responsible for the taxes.
+The tax liability associated with distributions will depend on whether the entity is a grantor trust or a non-grantor trust.
+With the former, the person who created the trust is considered the owner of the assets and is responsible for the taxes.
 A non-grantor trust, on the other hand, gets taxed as a separate entity.
 As a result, the trust itself and its beneficiaries are the ones who will pay the tax bill on the distributions.

 Income Taxes